CHT Applications > Features > Tasks

 // Pass content that will be used within the task form

-modifyContent: function(content, c, r) {
+modifyContent: function(content, c, r, event) {

 content.delivery_place = 'home';